Skip to main content

 Vacancy Description

-Applications are invited for a temporary part-time post of a Senior Clinical Psychologist within UCD School of Education.
+Applications are invited for a permanent post of a Lecturer/Assistant Professor in Educational Development within UCD Teaching and Learning.

 Appointment will be made on scale and in accordance with the Department of Finance guidelines